unruhe73/check-mysql-db-structure/README.md

 `debug` is optional and as default value is assigned to `False`.
 If you specify it as `True`, you'll get some debug output as the list of the parameters the class is using to compare the two databases.

 `write-log-to` is optional.
-If you specify it than the outupt will be redirected to the LOG_FILENAME file.
+If you specify it than the outupt will be redirected to the LOG_FILENAME file, otherwise it's going to write into the check_database.log filename.

 `filename` is the SQL filename containing SQL statements that defined the correct database structure.
 It can include database name too by `USE` statement.